Towards Understanding Barriers and Mitigation Strategies of Software Engineers with Non-traditional Educational and Occupational Backgrounds: Methodology

-We chose to use Reddit as our data source because it is i) widely used and is one of the top 20 most popular websites in the world \cite{amaya2021new}, and ii) has subreddits, which are forums on Reddit for discussions on specific topics, with posts that are relevant to our research questions.
-Reddit has seen increasing use by researchers to explore questions related to the social sciences \cite{amaya2021new} and SE (e.g., \cite{iqbal2021mining}).
-Our dataset was collected from Reddit posts made in the three-year period from 2017 to 2019, using a publicly available archive of Reddit posts hosted by pushshift.io.
+\textbf{Basic Data Collection.} We chose Reddit as our data source because: i) it is widely used and one of the top 20 most popular websites in the world \cite{amaya2021new}; and ii) it has subreddits, which are forums on Reddit for discussions on specific topics, with posts that are relevant to our research questions.
+Our dataset was collected from Reddit posts made in the three-year period from 2017 to 2019, using a publicly available archive of Reddit posts hosted by pushshift.io \cite{pushshift}.
 We wanted to focus on data prior to 2020 to avoid any confounding variables introduced by the global pandemic.
-On the other hand, to select an appropriate start year, due to the lack of a clear way of studying the trend of the SE world, we instead observed trends in the use of programming languages as reported by Stack Overflow's annual survey.
+On the other hand, to select an appropriate start year, due to the lack of a clear way of studying trends in the SE world, we observed trends in the use of programming languages as reported by Stack Overflow's annual survey.
 Particularly, 2017 was when the use of Python increased significantly from 25.9\% in 2016 \cite{so2016} to 32\% in 2017 \cite{so2017} among all survey responses.
 As such, we chose 2017 as the start year.
-We restricted the data to a set of seven subreddits, denoted by ``/r/", where posts relevant to our study would be on-topic: /r/\{\textit{learnprogramming, AskProgramming, cscareerquestions, SoftwareEngineering, cscareerquestionsEU, ExperiencedDevs, and codingbootcamp}\}.
-These subreddits were selected since they were the most relevant ones out of the 1000 subreddits with the most subscribers \cite{subredditstats}.
-The resulting dataset contains 312,022 posts in total.
+We restricted the data to a set of seven subreddits, denoted by ``/r/", where posts relevant to our study would be on-topic:~\texttt{ /r/\{\textit{learnprogramming, AskProgramming, cscareerquestions, SoftwareEngineering, cscareerquestionsEU, ExperiencedDevs, and codingbootcamp}\}}.
+The selection of these specific subreddits was based on their relevance, considering they were among the most significant ones out of the top $1,000$ subreddits with the highest number of subscribers \cite{subredditstats}.
+As a result, the dataset comprises a total of $312,022$ posts.

-To find potentially relevant posts within this dataset, we built a simple keyword search engine.
-The search engine is written in 195 lines of Rust and performs a full-text keyword search over the titles and post bodies of every Reddit post in the dataset.
+To find potentially relevant posts within this dataset, we built a simple keyword search engine.~\footnote{The source code of the search engine is available at \url{https://github.com/tavianator/pheddit}} The search engine is written in Rust and performs a full-text keyword search over the titles and post bodies of every Reddit post in the dataset.
 The search is case-insensitive and respects word boundaries, but does not perform any more advanced query processing such as stemming.
 We compensated for this by explicitly including relevant pluralization and conjugations of our keywords.
-The source code of the search engine is available at \url{https://github.com/tavianator/pheddit}.